What Is Synesthesia Disorder?

 Synesthesia throughout history

 Cases of synesthesia have been reported throughout history.
 For example, a German poet and philosopher in 1772 mentioned that “through a sudden onset”, some people could “immediately associate with this sound that color”.
 In the mid-1800s, a French physician called this phenomenon “hyperchromatopsie (perception de trop de couleurs)”, referring to it as a “perception of too many colors”.
-Well-known Swiss psychiatrist Carl Jung mentioned it in one of his books in 1912, noting some people’s “perception of the tonal quality of colours and the chromatic quality of musical tones”.
+Well-known Swiss psychiatrist Carl Jung mentioned it in one of his books in 1912, noting some people’s “perception of the tonal quality of colors and the chromatic quality of musical tones”.
 By the 1980s and 1990s, synesthesia had entered the mainstream both in terms of research and popular culture.

 Getty/AnnaStills